-Seitan is one of the traditional plant-based proteins that’s been embraced in the vegan world.
-Here’s a guide to this amazing food, plus a slew of hearty, easy seitan recipes to explore.
-You’ll find roasts, skillet dishes, stews, stir-fries, and sandwiches — attesting to to the versatility of high-protein seitan.
+Seitan is one of the traditional plant-based proteins that’s been embraced in the plant-based world.
+Here’s a guide to this amazing food, plus a slew of delicious vegan seitan recipes to explore.
+You’ll find roasts, skillet dishes, stews, stir-fries, and sandwiches — attesting to to the versatility of this high-protein food.

 Seitan is somewhat meat-like, with its chewy texture and tan hue.
 In fact, in some cuisines, it’s called “wheat meat.”
 Still, it’s not so meaty that it would put off those who don’t care for meat — or even meat analogs.